 Herb Garden Design Ideas

-Explore what you need to design healthy, prolific and eye-catching herb gardens
+Here's what you need to know to design healthy, prolific and eye-catching herb gardens.

 These zesty, versatile plants hold their own in a formal herb garden design or blend happily in existing planting areas.
-As you consider how much space you want to devote to herbs, think realistically about how you’ll use them.
-If you’re just looking for a few basil leaves to toss onto pizza or fresh lemon balm to flavor lemonade, explore modest herb garden design ideas, including growing herbs in containers.
+As you consider how much space you have to devote to herbs, think realistically about how you’ll use them.
+If you’re just looking for a few basil leaves to toss onto pizza or fresh lemon balm to flavor lemonade, explore modest herb garden design ideas, including growing herbs in containers or indoors on your windowsill.

 On the other hand, if you intend to mix homemade herb blends for shower favors or holiday gifts or long to create your own herb wreath, you’re going to need an herb garden design that accommodates multiple plants.
 The same is true if you frequently use herbs for bouquet garnish or as the base flavor for beverages, or add fresh herbs to marinades and hot grill coals.